Infant and young child feeding

-Undernutrition is associated with more than one third of the global disease burden for children under five.
+Undernutrition is associated with more than one third of the global disease burden for children under 5.
 Infant and young child feeding is a key area to improve child survival and promote healthy growth and development.
-The first two years of a child’s life are particularly important, as optimal nutrition during this period lowers morbidity and mortality, reduces the risk of chronic disease, and fosters better development overall.
-In fact, optimal breastfeeding and complementary feeding are so critical that they could save about 220 000 lives per year.
+The first 2 years of a child’s life are particularly important, as optimal nutrition during this period lowers morbidity and mortality, reduces the risk of chronic disease, and fosters better development overall.

 WHO and UNICEF recommend: